biggie-boss/LoreRim/README.md

 - Alcohol is generally cheaper for common, low content alcohol.
 Spirits are more expensive.
 Any alcohol with a secondary buff is 3x the price of the base price.
 - All alcohol weighs .5 now instead of some being 1.
 Water/milk/waterskins now weigh 0.1
 - Juices and Glacier water now also hydrate.
 Hydration now lasts 1800 seconds.
+- Removed all of Requiem-added water and any associated recipes.
+Soups and stews no longer need water for crafting.
+- Removed cooked bonemeal, I don't think anybody was using it.
+I might revisit usefulness for bonemeal in the future.

 ***